 (B) Negative Cash Flow (throughout the term of a Direct Loan).

-(6) Exceptions.
-The infeasibility conclusions may be excepted when:
+(5) Exceptions.
+The infeasibility conclusions will not apply if:

-(A) Waived by the Executive Director of the Department or by the EARAC if documentation is submitted by the Applicant to support unique circumstances that would provide mitigation.
+(A) The Executive Director of the Department finds that documentation submitted by the Applicant at the request of the Underwriter will support unique circumstances that will provide mitigation.

-(B) Developments not meeting the requirements of one or more of paragraphs (3), (4)(A) or (5) of this subsection will be re-characterized as feasible if one or more of clauses (i) - (v) of this subparagraph apply.
-A Development financed with a Direct Loan will not be re-characterized as feasible with respect to (5)(B).
+(B) Developments not meeting the requirements of one or more of paragraphs (3)(A) or (4) of this subsection will be re-characterized as feasible if one or more of clauses (i) - (v) of this subparagraph apply.
+A Development financed with a Direct Loan will not be re-characterized as feasible with respect to (4)(B).